-During 2019, we expect to issue approximately \$165.0 million of long-term debt and up to \$50.0 million of equity in order to refinance maturing long-term debt, fund planned capital expenditures and maintain an appropriate capital structure.
+During 2019, we expect to issue approximately \$180.0 million of long-term debt and up to \$65.0 million of equity (including issuances year-to-date) in order to refinance maturing long-term debt, fund planned capital expenditures and maintain an appropriate capital structure.
+This represents an increase from our previous estimates primarily to fund the expected increase in 2019 capital expenditures.